 Once you reach the age of 50, you will likely have a flexible sigmoidoscopy.
 This is done every three to five years.
 This is a two and one-half foot tube that is a half an inch in diameter.
 It has a light at the very end of it.
 It is inserted through the anus to look at the interior of the colon.
 It can see about one-third of the colon’s total length.
 If, during this screening, adenomatous polyps are found, your doctor will recommend a full colonoscopy.
 This procedure is similar, though it uses a longer tube, generally as long as five feet, that looks at the entire interior of the colon.
 During this procedure, if your doctor finds any existing polyps, he or she can remove them.
 They are then tested under a microscope to determine if there are any cancerous cells present.

 If you are at an average risk of having colon cancer, your doctor may recommend a preventative, screening colonoscopy rather than the flexible sigmoidoscopy.
 For those who are over the age of 50, and every 7 to 10 years thereafter, you should have a full colonoscopy whether or not any polyps have been found.

 In addition to this, the National Polyp Study, a large, scientific study, found that the use of a colonoscopy to remove all of the colon polyps present can reduce the number of deaths from colon cancer.
-As a result, you should call your Brooklyn colonoscopy doctor to have this procedure done as frequently as needed.
+As a result, you should call your colonoscopy doctor at our Cobble Hill or Ocean Parkway office in Brooklyn, NY to have this procedure done as frequently as needed.